One of the first questions parents ask once a CMPA diagnosis is mentioned is “How do we know for sure?” or “How can we confirm CMPA?”

 The Yogurt Test

 Hopefully once you have completely eliminated dairy you will see an improvement in your little one’s symptoms and you can be reasonably sure you’re on the right track to be able to confirm CMPA but you’ll need to reintroduce the allergen to make certain.
-This is often referred to as ‘the yogurt test’, but can also be done with anything high up the milk ladder such as cheese (uncooked preferably), milk or cream.
+This is often referred to as ‘the yogurt test’, but can also be done with anything high up the milk ladder such as milk or ice cream.
 Eating one portion should be enough and you can expect to see a reaction within approximately 72 hours.
 Keep a note of when you eat the dairy and write down any symptoms if they occur.
 If you have any breast milk which you expressed before going dairy free this would be an ideal way to trial without contaminating your milk again.

 If you haven’t seen a full improvement in symptoms after cutting out dairy you may need to consider cutting out further allergens before to test by reintroduction.
 The next allergen it would be advisable to cut out would be soya as there is a connection between CMPA and soya allergy as the proteins are very similar.
 Read more about this on the CMPA FAQ page.